pfrazee/ssbmail/README.md

 #### Verifications

-It'd be useful if we could bind users' MX identities to other accounts, by sharing proofs of key-ownership through them.
+It'd be useful if we could bind users' MX identities to other non-web accounts, by sharing proofs of key-ownership through them.
 This would improve the confidence in user identities.

 For instance, you might assert, "I am bob@gmail.com," by publishing the claim on your log.